okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/password-import-inline-hook/activate-and-enable/index.md

 title: Activate
 ---

-The Password Inline Hook must be set up and activated within your Okta Developer Console.
+The Password Import Inline Hook must be set up and activated within your Okta Developer Console.

 To set up and activate the Password Import Inline Hook:

 1. Navigate to the **Workflow** > **Inline Hooks** page.
 2. Click **Add Inline Hook** and select **Password Import** from the drop-down menu.
 3. Add a name for the hook (in this example, "Password Import Hook").
 4. Add your external service URL, including the endpoint.
-For example, use your Glitch project name with the end point:  https://*your-glitch-projectname*.glitch.me/passwordImport).
+For example, use your Glitch project name with the end point:  `https://your-glitch-projectname.glitch.me/passwordImport`.
-5. Include authorization field and secret.
+5. Include authentication field and secret.
 In this example:

-    * Authentication Field = `authorization`
+    * Authentication field = `authorization`
-    * Authorization Secret = `Basic YWRtaW46c3VwZXJzZWNyZXQ=`
+    * Authentication secret = `Basic YWRtaW46c3VwZXJzZWNyZXQ=`
 6. Click **Save**.

 The Password Import Inline Hook is now set up with a status of active.